kubeslice-ent/egs-installation/README.md

    For multi-cluster setups or when you need detailed worker configuration, continue with the following sections:

+   **📋 Multi-Cluster Configuration Reference:** For a complete multi-cluster installation example with detailed YAML configuration, see [Multi-Cluster Installation Example](multi-cluster-example.yaml).

    **⚙️ Global Monitoring Endpoint Settings (Optional):**
    - Configure global monitoring endpoint settings for multi-cluster setups: